Preparing Resolutions for the Delegate Assembly

 |Before an emergency resolution can be debated, the assembly must first vote, by a three-quarters majority, to consider the resolution.|

 - Both delegates and MLA members who attend the meeting as observers may speak during the debate.
 The proposer should be at a microphone ready to speak as soon as the measure is put before the assembly.
-Since each member may speak to the measure only twice for three minutes, the proposer's statement should be carefully planned so that the most persuasive points are made first and all points are succinctly expressed.
+Since each member may speak to the measure only twice for the time specified in the assembly's rules, the proposer's statement should be carefully planned so that the most persuasive points are made first and all points are succinctly expressed.
 The proposer's second speech should be reserved for the end of the debate period so that it can be used to respond to opponents' arguments.

 - The resolution is put to a vote.
 A majority vote is required for passage.